DFHack/dfhack/docs/dev/Lua API.rst

 DFHack tool window is visible, players will be able to use vanilla designation tools, select units, and scan/drag the map around.

-At most one ZScreen can have keyboard focus at a time.
+At most one ZScreen can have input focus at a time.
 That ZScreen's widgets will have a chance to handle the input before anything else.
 If unhandled, the input skips all unfocused ZScreens under that ZScreen and is passed directly to the first non-ZScreen viewscreen.
 There are class attributes that can be set to